ymuichiro/quick_learning_symbol_en/04_transaction.md

 ### Status confirmation

-Confirm the status of transactions accepted by the node.
+Check the status of transactions accepted by the node.

 ```js
 tsRepo = repo.createTransactionStatusRepository();